Which Private Search Engine Should You Pick - The Short Answer

 • Unique features like sentiment analysis filters

-Changing your browser's default search engine is straightforward:
+Changing your browser's default search engine takes only a few minutes.

 • Chrome: Settings → Search engine → Search engine used in the address bar